Pennsylvania Teen Hita Gupta Brings Puzzle Books, Handwritten Notes To Nursing Home Residents Stuck Inside

 “My brother helps me a lot.
 It’s a lot of work,” she said.

 As of this writing, Gupta has delivered care packages to 23 nursing homes in and around Philadelphia.
-She notes that she typically calls the facilities in advance to let them know she’s coming, and leaves her gifts at the door.
-Staff usually let the packages stay outside for a while, to allow any pathogens that might have been still active on the surfaces to die off.
+She notes that she typically calls the facilities in advance to let them know she’s coming and leaves her gifts at the door.
+Staff usually let the packages stay outside for a while to allow any pathogens that might have been still active on the surfaces to die off.

-Initially, Gupta paid for the gift bags with her own money, but as he act of kindness has expanded, costs have gotten away from her.
+Initially, Gupta paid for the gift bags with her own money, but as the acts of kindness have expanded, costs have gotten away from her.
 Fortunately, she says, her community has stepped up to help out with the costs.
 What’s more, she’s started a GoFundMe page to raise money for her work.
 As of this writing, her crowdfunding campaign has raised just over $3,000 of a goal of $5,000.

 Meanwhile, Gupta’s good deed has inspired others to do the same.